LION (Lower Indian Ocean NetWork) is a 1000km submarine cable connecting Madagascar, Réunion and Mauritius, ready for service in March, 2010.

 The LION2 consortium includes France Telecom-Orange and its subsidiaries Mauritius Telecom, Orange Madagascar and Telkom Kenya, Emtel, Societe Reunionnaise du Radiotelephone and STOI Internet.

 Telkom Kenya operates a cable landing station in Nyali, Mombasa for the LION2 cable system.

 The LION2 cable system costs about $76 million with $42 million coming directly from France Telecom.

-The LION2 cable system was ready for service in April 2012, with a design capacity of 1.28Tbps.
+The LION2 cable system was ready for service in April 2012, with an initial design capacity of 1.28Tbps (2*64*10Gbps).